kiattisakng9/nimble-mass-gsearch/README.md

 #### `npm install`

-## Getting started

-### Run the migration scripts to create the required tables into the database
+### Run the migration scripts from `/server` to create the required tables into the database
 #### `yarn migrate-db`

 ### Insert users with the seeder command